microsoft/FluidFramework/docs/README.md

 install [Hugo](https://gohugo.io), [instructions
 here](https://gohugo.io/getting-started/installing/).

-Once you have Hugo installed, you can start the server:
+Once you have Hugo installed.

+Make sure you are in the `docs` folder (`cd docs`) and then you can start the server:

 ```bash
 hugo server
 ```

-And open `http://localhost:1313` to preview the site.
+Open `http://localhost:1313` to preview the site.
 Any changes to the source content will automatically force an HTML re-render allowing you to preview your modications in quasi real time.